-The Columbia University School of Social Work (CUSSW), which is accredited by the Council on Social Work Education, awards two degrees:
+The Columbia School of Social Work (CSSW), which is accredited by the Council on Social Work Education, awards two degrees:

 - Master of Science (M.S.) in Social Work